Frequently Asked Questions

 4. For heavy soils, mix with sand or small stone gravel to improve drainage.

-6. Prepare planting pits about 0.6 meters deep and 0.6 meters wide (1.9 x 1.9 feet).
+6. Prepare planting pits about 1.9 x 1.9 feet wide.

 7. Consider adding lime to benefit the soil.